 Manage your business, not your board.

 If you find yourself falling into this trap you have one of two problems.
-Either, you are not managing the business by the appropriate means, or, you are placating your board and wasting time.
-Figure out which one it is and fix it.
+Either you are not managing the business by the appropriate means or you are placating your board and wasting time.
 Neither is a good situation.

 Leverage your board for value, not just governance.